theohbrothers/PSRepositoryReleaseManager/README.md

 ### CI settings

-Configure the following CI settings for your project.
+Configure the following CI settings for your main project if `PSRepositoryReleaseManager` is to be used in a CI environment.

 #### Secrets